gorules/zen/core/vm/README.md

-# ZEN Parser
+# ZEN VM

-Virtual machine for business-first expression language used in Zen business rules engine by GoRules.
+Parser for business-first expression language used in Zen business rules engine by GoRules.
 The language is designed to follow these principles: